Adedoyin-Emmanuel/methane-cli/README.md

 ## Contributing ❤️

-If you'd like to contribute to **methane**, please follow these steps:
+If you'd like to contribute to **Methane**, please follow these steps:

 1. Fork the repository
 2. Create a new branch